 The UW School of Nursing is a leader in Doctor of Nursing Practice (DNP) education.
 DNP students learn to synthesize and expand their knowledge and skills about advanced practice on multiple levels.
-Students will become experts at evaluating and translating evidence into effective policy change at the individual, family, community, and systems levels.
-These changes strengthen professional communication and enhance the outcomes of care, effectiveness of care delivery, and reduce health disparities.
+Students will become experts at evaluating and translating evidence into effective change at the individual, family, community, and systems levels.
+These changes enhance the outcomes of care, effectiveness of care delivery, and reduce health disparities.

 Students who have a Bachelor of Science in Nursing (BSN) degree, or a bachelor’s degree in a non-nursing discipline with an active registered nursing (RN) license, are eligible to apply.

 DNP applications are due January 15 each year to begin full-time study the following Autumn Quarter.

 Foundation of DNP Study